tim-lynn-clark/codechallenge-selenium/README.md

 ## Project Description

-For this code challenge, you will be using one of the most common QA tools in existence, the Selenium IDE.
-The goal for this challenge is to create a website test suite that is as complete as possible in the time allotted, your should shoot for 100% feature coverage in your test suite.
+For this code challenge, you will be using one of the most common QA tools in existence, Selenium.
+The goal for this challenge is to create a website test suite that is as complete as possible in the time allotted, you should shoot for 100% feature coverage in your test suite.

 ## Instructions